Doist/reactist/README.md

 # Releasing

-A new version of reactist is published both on npm and GPR whenever a new release on Github is created.
-A Github Action will automatically perform all the necessary steps.
+A new version of reactist is published both on npm and GitHub Package Registry whenever a new release on GitHub is created.
+A GitHub Action will automatically perform all the necessary steps.

 The Action will release the version number that's specified inside the `package.json`'s `version` field so make sure that it reflects the version you want to publish.